Last updated in November 2020

 To complete the sign-up, you have to input your first and last name. bUnited states that this information is needed to pay you but I guess they also want to prevent people from making multiple accounts to abuse the bonus system.

 Once signed up, there is actually not much to do.
 The “Your Account” section is pretty empty.
 The main feature of this section is your account summary (see image below).
-In the “Invite Now” section, you can access a few premade invite messages as well as your invite link.
-There is no space to input bank details or any other payment information.
+In the “Invite Now” section, you can access a few pre-made invite messages as well as your invite link.

 Is bUnited legit or scam? conclusion

-I was skeptical at first as the promise sounded too good to be true.
+I was skeptical whether bUnited is legit as the promise sounded too good to be true.
 There is also a lack of information on the internet.
-However, further research revealed that the concept of bUnited appears to be plausible, and they appear to be a real organisation as evidenced by their Facebook page and the German online shop.
+However, further research revealed that the concept of bUnited appears to be legit, and they appear to be a real organisation as evidenced by their Facebook page and the German online shop.

 bUited also does not aggressively try to obtain your bank details.
 In fact, bUnited requests access to a lot less personal data than they could.

 Although I am not convinced at all that bUnited is going to be successful, there appears to be no harm in signing up.
 Plus, you have the potential to earn extra money.
 I could not find anyone who has been paid by bUnited so far, but even if they fail to pay, inviting friends is little effort.

 Joining bUnited is free

 When asked whether bUnited is legit or scam, I have to say that bUnited appears to be a legitimate company and there is no evidence of a scam.
 It is no secret that I am a bUnited member now and I will also refer my friends to them.

 It is always good to be a bit sceptical so if you do not feel comfortable signing-up with bUnited, there are plenty of other ways to make money.
 Many of these do not require an upfront investment.
 Examples include Sweatcoin, an app that pays you to walk, and Swagbucks, a reward website.